 The Court began operating in 1979, and soon issued several advisory opinions, but did not begin exercising its contentious jurisdiction until 1986, when the Commission submitted the first contentious case: Velasquez Rodriguez v.
 Honduras, in which case the Court issued a judgment on the merits in 1988.

 Over the Court’s 30 years in operation, its annual case load has more than doubled; many more States have found themselves before the Court; and the Court has adjudicated a significant range of rights protected by the American Convention and ancillary agreements, from the ‘bread and butter’ extrajudicial execution and disappearance cases, to labor, land, and freedom of expression rights.

-View the Court’s judgments, decisions in requests for provisional measures, orders monitoring compliance with judgments, advisory opinions, annual reports, and other publications on its website.
+View the Court’s judgments (including decisions regarding requests for provisional measures, orders monitoring compliance with judgments, and advisory opinions), as well as its annual reports and other publications on its website.
 Videos of the Court’s hearings are available on its Vimeo page.

 The Court and Commission’s human rights promotion work is complemented by the Inter-American Institute of Human Rights, an autonomous research and educational institution based in San José, Costa Rica.
 The Institute (best known by its Spanish acronym “IIDH”) provides free online courses on various human rights topics, publishes numerous books, operates a Digital Library (navigation in Spanish), moderates a discussion listserve, and organizes seminars and workshops for civil society throughout the Americas.
 In addition to its online resources, the Institute is open to visitors seeking research assistance, use of the physical library, or to purchase publications.

-The Commission and Court are charged with interpreting and applying a number of regional human rights instruments, in addition to the American Declaration and American Convention.
-They include:
+The Commission and Court are charged with interpreting and applying a number of regional human rights instruments, which include the:

 Additionally, the following instruments guide the Court and Commission’s interpretation of the above conventions: